OpenSouceCode/Hacktoberfest2020/README.md

 content/participant/<YOUR-USERNAME>.md/
 ```

-Copy the next template into your file, delete the boilerplate data and fill the information with yours.
+Copy the next template into your file, delete the boilerplate data and fill the information with your data.

 ```
 ---